New York State Roads - NY 17/Interstate 86 Conversion

 Since 1999, I-86 has expanded a few times, first to NY 14 in 2004.
 In 2006, the section from I-81 to NY 79 was signed as I-86, creating a gap in the interstate.
 The western portion of I-86 was extended east to NY 352 in 2008 and again to Tioga County in 2013.
 The section from NY 17K to I-84 also appears to be ready to be signed as I-86.
 At this time, Regions 5 and 6 of NYSDOT consider the road to be I-86 alone, with NY 17 signed to ease the traveling public into the new number.
 Newer signs in these regions (save the recently extended section in eastern Chemung County) only list I-86.

 The estimated completion date of the upgrade, originally 2009, has been pushed back several times.
-Due to lack of economic development along the parts of the corridor signed as I-86 and the current state funding situation, the project has been postponed indefinately, and the funding transferred to other projects.
+Around 2010, due to lack of economic development along the parts of the corridor signed as I-86 and the state funding situation, the project was been postponed indefinately, and the funding transferred to other projects.
+Currently, efforts are underway primarily in Sullivan and Orange Counties.

 Potential interchange reconfigurations available on the website for the widening study.